openmind-consortium/Analysis-rcs-data/README.md

 ```[combinedDataTable, debugTable, timeDomainSettings, powerSettings, fftSettings, eventLogTable, metaData, stimSettingsOut, stimMetaData, stimLogSettings, DetectorSettings, AdaptiveStimSettings, AdaptiveRuns_StimSettings] = DEMO_ProcessRCS(pathName, processFlag)```

 Optional input argument(s):<br/>
+\[If no `pathName` is selected, a folder selection dialog box will open at the start of processing\]
-- pathName: Full path to RC+S Device folder, containing raw JSON files<br/>
+- `pathName`: Full path to RC+S Device folder, containing raw JSON files<br/>
-- processFlag: Flag indicating if data should be saved (or read if already created):
+- `processFlag`: Flag indicating if data should be saved (or read if already created):
   - 1: Process and save (overwrite if processed file already exist) -- DEFAULT
   - 2: Process and do not save
   - 3: If processed file already exists, then load.
 If it does not